R-Computing-Lab/data-atlas/docs/03_wide.md

 ## Plots

-Histograms and scatter plots to visualize distributions and relationships.
+### Histograms and Scatter Plots

+Visualizing distributions and relationships through histograms and scatter plots can reveal patterns or anomalies in the data that are pertinent for twin studies, especially in examining the concordance and discordance in twin weights.

 ``` r